resilar/HotFinger/README.md

 ## Requirements

 - **Windows 10** \
-  Windows 7 is unsupported because HotFinger uses a few DPI-aware WinAPI functions that were first added in Windows 10 (version 1607).
-Thus, starting HotFinger on Windows 7 gives an error message titled: *Entry Point Not Found*.
-  However, implementing Windows 7 support is a straightforward task: simply call DPI-**un**aware versions of the WinAPI functions if DPI-aware versions are unavailable.
-If someone implements Windows 7 support [cleverly](https://docs.microsoft.com/en-us/windows/desktop/Dlls/using-run-time-dynamic-linking) (that is, without affecting the high-DPI scaling behavior on Windows 10), feel free to submit a pull request to this repository.
+  Windows 8 is unsupported because HotFinger uses a few DPI-aware WinAPI functions that were first introduced in Windows 10 (version 1607).
+Thus, starting HotFinger on Windows 8 gives an error message titled: *Entry Point Not Found*.
+However, implementing Windows 8 support is a straightforward task: simply call DPI-**un**aware versions of the WinAPI functions if DPI-aware versions are unavailable.
+If someone implements Windows 8 support [cleverly](https://docs.microsoft.com/en-us/windows/desktop/Dlls/using-run-time-dynamic-linking) (that is, without affecting the high-DPI scaling behavior on Windows 10), feel free to submit a pull request to this repository.

+  Similarly, Windows 7 is unsupported because of the missing DPI-aware WinAPIs.
+  Windows 7 also lacks `WinBioAsync*` family of functions and asynchronous WinBio sessions added in Windows 8 and used by HotFinger.
+Writing a compatibility layer for Windows 7 is hence more difficult, although still feasible with major effort.
+The basic idea is to emulate asynchronous WinBio sessions using threads.

 - **Fingerprint reader** (compatible with [Windows Biometric Framework](https://docs.microsoft.com/en-us/windows/desktop/secbiomet/biometric-service-api-portal)) \